MathieuNlp/Sam_LoRA/README.md

 ```

 # Configuration file
-I created a configuration file to regroup the paths, training hyperparameters and loading of the model.
+I created a configuration file to regroup the paths, training hyperparameters and loading of the ViT-B image encoder.
 ```sh
    config.yaml
 ```